Kopa Trophee 2019: Sancho, De Ligt and Felix head up nominees | Goal.com

 Like last year, 10 players have been announced on the shortlist for the award, which was revealed on Monday evening.

-The main contenders for the award will be Juventus’ Matthijs de Ligt, Dortmund winger Jadon Sancho and Portuguese international Joao Felix, while Vinicius Junior and Kai Havertz could also have an outside chance of claiming the accolade.
+The main contenders for the award will be Juventus’ De Ligt, Dortmund winger Sancho and Portuguese international Felix, while Vinicius Junior and Kai Havertz could also have an outside chance of claiming the accolade.

-From the 10-man shortlist, five currently ply their trades in Spain - Felix, Vinicius, Kang-in Lee, Samuel Chukwueze and Andrei Lounine, while there are two Premier League nominees in Everton’s Moise Kean and Arsenal midfielder Matteo Guendouzi.
+From the 10-man shortlist, five currently ply their trades in Spain - Felix, Vinicius, Kang-in Lee, Samuel Chukwueze and Andriy Lunin, while there are two Premier League nominees in Everton’s Moise Kean and Arsenal midfielder Matteo Guendouzi.

 Sancho and Havertz are the only two representatives from the Bundesliga and De Ligt is the sole nominee from Serie A.